Content Writing Tips That Drive Real Revenue [FREE Ebook]

-The more you can boil down your writing, to the bare essentials, the more effective it becomes.
+The more you can boil down your writing to the bare essentials, the more effective it becomes.
 Less is more.
 Short and succinct wins every time.

 4. Grammar Matters (A Lot)

 Check all web content for correct grammar.
-Utilize spell check tools in review of every piece.
+Utilize spell check tools in the review of every piece.
 Keep a dictionary and thesaurus handy at all times.
 If you have access to an editor, ask him or her to review your work.